English Reading Subject Leader: Mrs S Robins

 We actively encourage the children to read frequently at home and promote the importance of reading through our participation in various local reading initiatives and competitions.
 We use Book Week and other country -wide events to develop children’s love of books and reading for enjoyment.
 We are regularly visited by authors, oral story tellers and poets to inspire our children.

 Comprehension is taught explicitly and may happen in either a group or whole class activity.
-Our pupils are encouraged to explore and discuss new vocabulary, practise inference and prediction skills or summarise and retrieve information.
+Our pupils are encouraged to explore and discuss new vocabulary, practise inference and prediction or summarise and retrieve information.

 Our pupils can become school ‘Reading Ambassadors’.
 Within this role, they promote a love of reading, support pupils by providing book recommendations and work with the English Lead, offering suggestions on how to further encourage reading for pleasure in our school.